Ingredients You Don't Want on Your Skin

 Alcohols: ethanol, ethyl alcohol, methanol, benzyl alcohol, isopropyl alcohol and SD alcohol - Very drying and irritating for the skin.
 Alcohols strip away the skin's natural acid mantle, making you more vulnerable to bacteria, moulds and viruses.
 May promote brown spots and premature aging of skin.
 (Note: We do use stearyl and cetearyl alcohol, which are waxes and have nothing in common with the alcohols listed above.)

 Padimate-O: (also known as octyl dimethyl) - found mostly in sunscreens.
 Like DEA, a nitrosamine-forming agent.
-There is concern that the energy absorbed by this sunscreen is then turned into free radicals, which may actually increase the risk of skin cancer!
+There is concern that the energy absorbed by this sunscreen is then turned into free radicals.

 Parabens: methyl, propyl, butyl, and ethyl paraben – Widely used as a preservative in skin care products (including moisturizers).
-Studies suggest they may cause cancer and interfere with the body’s endocrine system, as well as causing allergic reactions and skin rashes.
+Studies suggest they may interfere with the body’s endocrine system, as well as causing allergic reactions and skin rashes.

 Rancid natural emollients: Natural oils used in skin care products should be cold pressed.
 When oils are refined, they are stripped of vital nutrients and also contain poisonous trans fatty acids.
 Natural oils can also go rancid if kept past their use-by date.